Hump de Bump: Music video

-The video was shot in mid - November 2006, and was directed by Chris Rock.
+The video was shot in mid-November 2006, and was directed by Chris Rock.
 The video takes place at a city block party on the set of Everybody Hates Chris with Chris Rock as himself, being kept out of his own block party by a security guard (Craig Robinson), while the band is playing the song at the party.
 Rock agreed to direct the video only if "they were the only white people in it."

 The video leaked to the internet on March 9, and it officially first premiered in Australia on March 13, on Channel Seven's Sunrise program and in America/Canada on March 14 on Total Request Live.

-Live performances and promotion
+Live performances

 "Hump de Bump" was performed 32 times on the band's 2006-2007 Stadium Arcadium World Tour.

-On March 16, 2018, the song was played for the first time in almost 11 years at Lollapolooza Argentina.
+On March 16, 2018, the song was played for the first time in almost 11 years (and first time with guitarist Josh Klinghoffer) at Lollapolooza Argentina.
+It was last performed in March 2019.